 Be careful when calculating your ventilation requirements for your grow space, most fan and filter manufacturers rate their equipment in CFM (cubic feet per minute) so make sure you measure your space using feet not metres to keep quantities consistent.
 Your Carbon Filter works better the higher it’s mounted in your room so it’s best to hang it from your ceiling.
 Hot air rises so by mounting your carbon filter as high as possible, your extracting the hottest stalest air from the room.

-If you’re unsure of the exact requirements for your space, get in touch with our specialist team who can advise you on the best carbon filter for your budget and space.
+If you’re unsure of the exact requirements for your space, email us or call our specialist team on 0800 085 7995 who can advise you on the best carbon filter for your requirements, budget and space.